bhuskade1999/Project-2-Open-To-Intern/README.md

-# Californium
+# Internshala

-## Open to Intern Project Requirement
+## This project contain backend code of internshala, where student can apply for internships.

 ### Key points
 - Create a group database `group24Database`.
 You can clean the db you previously used and resue that.